-Darwin to Adelaide is the best Aussie road trip
+Darwin to Adelaide is Australia’s best road trip

-The drive from Darwin to Adelaide (or vice versa) is the best Aussie road trip ever.
+The drive from Darwin to Adelaide (or vice versa) is Australia’s best road trip ever.
 Pack up your car, top up your petrol and hit the road for the adventure of a lifetime.